Kerilk/THAPI-Tutorial/ECPAM-2023-BOF/slides.md

 ```
  * iprof is just one way of analyzing the trace from THAPI
  * Bindings for `babeltrace2` exist in Python, Ruby, ...
- * So users can write their own plugins (e.g. OTF2 convertor, memory footprint tracker, ...)
+ * So users can write their own plugins (e.g. OTF2 converter, memory footprint tracker, ...)

+# Perspectives

 ## Conclusion / Future Work

  * Trace all the runtime stack!
- * In the process of the `v1.0` release (big refractoring of the internal)
+ * In the process of the `v1.0` release (big refactoring of the internal)
  * Deploying it on Polaris
- * MPI api / HIP support
+ * MPI api / HIP and/or HSA support
- * If you want to colaborate, don't hesitate!
+ * If you want to collaborate, don't hesitate!

+## Scaling on Aurora

+ * Platform wide monitoring
+   - Granularity?
+Kernel launches?
+Kernel times?
+Sampling?
+ * Aggregation/reduction trees
+   - Leveraging LTTng and Babeltrace2 streaming capabilities
+     - New Babeltrace2 plugins (network sink?)
+ * Storage issues?
+   - performance, capacity
+ * Trace processing time?
+   - Outside of Babeltrace2 usual use-cases

 ## Open to Collaborations

  * Visualization of trace
    - Multiple tools reimplements the same logic (perfetto tracing for example)
-	- Should we agree on a intermediate CTF format so we can share implemetation?
+   - Should we agree on a intermediate CTF format so we can share implementation?
+     - Interval: name, type, origin, start time, duration
- 	- This can help grow the echosystem (CTF -> HPC Toolkit binary format for example)
+   - This can help grow the ecosystem (CTF -> HPC Toolkit binary format for example)

- * For GPU Tracer in particular:
+ * For GPU tracing in particular:
    - We all to the same things (intercepting call, and  calling some call of callbacks)
-	- Maybe we can shre some infrastrucure
+   - Maybe we can share some infrastructure

  * How can we avoid code duplication / effort duplication ?